Legislation We Are Monitoring

 - Higher Education Accountability Tax (HEAT) Act (H.R.1006): Increases the excise endowment tax on colleges and universities to 10 percent and lowers the threshold to include universities with endowments over $250,000 per student.
 It was introduced in the House by Reps.
 David Joyce (R-OH) and Nicole Malliotakis (R-NY).

-- Retirement Fairness for Charities and Educational Institutions Act (H.R.1013): Allows 403(b) retirement plans to invest in collective investment trusts (CITs).
-It was introduced in the House by Reps.
-Frank Lucas (R-OK), Josh Gottheimer (D-NJ), Bill Foster (D-IL), and Andy Barr (R-KY).
+- Retirement Fairness for Charities and Educational Institutions Act (H.R.1013)/ (S.424): Allows 403(b) retirement plans to invest in collective investment trusts (CITs).
+It was introduced by Rep. Frank Lucas (R-OK) and Katie Britt (R-AL) along with a bipartisian group of cosposnors.

 - Fixing Exemptions for Networks Choosing to Enable Illegal Migration (FENCE) Act (S.497): Revokes the tax-exempt status of nonprofits engaging in a consistent pattern of providing financial or material support to undocumented immigrants.
 It was introduced in the Senate by Sen. Bill Haggerty (R-TN).